Planning strategies

 • Sustainable Community Leadership.

-The draft strategy sets out a number of goals summarised as 10 Big Moves.
-These are:
+The strategy sets out a number of goals called the 10 Big Moves:

 What is Movement and Place?